FACTBOX-European soccer's return to action after coronavirus

 There is still doubt over whether Serie A can restart, with government ministers, the Italian federation, the Serie A league and clubs all giving conflicting information.
 Teams are training again from the week starting May 4 but the main sticking point is the Italian federation's medical protocol -- described as "insufficient" by sports minister Vincenzo Spadafora.

-Albania's federation is awaiting a response from the government on a proposal to resume league matches without fans present and under strict medical protocols from May 20.
-ANDORRA
+ALBANIA Albania's federation is awaiting a response from the government on a proposal to resume league matches without fans present and under strict medical protocols from May 20.

-All league matches were postponed on March 8.
+ANDORRA All league matches were postponed on March 8.
 The intention is for the season to be completed as planned.
-ARMENIA

-Armenian Premier League clubs resumed training on April 23.
+ARMENIA Armenian Premier League clubs resumed training on April 23.
 The country's soccer federation said matches could resume in the second half of May or early June.
-AUSTRIA

-The Belarus Premier League is the only European competition not to be suspended due to the coronavirus outbreak.
-BELGIUM
+BELARUS The Belarus Premier League is the only European competition not to be suspended due to the coronavirus outbreak.

+BELGIUM The Belgians were the first country to cancel the rest of their season, but formal confirmation of the decision has now been postponed four times.

-BOSNIA The Bosnian Football Association is to convene on May 7 and decide when and whether the country's 12-team first division, which was suspended in early March, will resume.
+The Bosnian Football Association is to convene on May 7 and decide when and whether the country's 12-team first division, which was suspended in early March, will resume.
+BULGARIA

-BULGARIA The final part of Bulgaria's top-flight soccer season could be played from June 5 or June 12, Sports Minister Krasen Kralev said.
+Bulgaria's top division will resume on June 5 without spectators in a shortened format and end on July 11, the country's football union said.
+The Bulgarian Cup final will take place on July 4 and the following campaign will start on July 25, three days after the domestic Super Cup.

 CROATIA Croatia's domestic season will resume with cup ties on May 30 followed by league action on June 6 pending government approval, its football association (HNS) said.